-Another challenge was noted at the time of our site visits.
-Although the department had been running smoothly, both community members and the Tribal Council were starting to ask for a new police strategy-they were explicitly asking the department to become more involved in and establish better relationships with the community.
+A final example is that at the time of our site visits, the department had been running smoothly, but both community members and the Tribal Council were starting to ask for a new police strategy-they were explicitly requesting that the department become more involved in and establish better relationships with the community.
 In July 1997, as part of the budget process, the Council sent memoranda to all departments, specifying its expectations.
-According to the police chief, the Council always had asked departments to write a list of goals as part of the budget process, but this was the first time that the Council had given a return list of expectations.
-For the police department, the Council requested the following:
+According to the police chief, the Council always had asked departments to write a list of goals as part of the process, but this was the first time that the Council had given a return list of expectations.
+For the police department, the Council requested:

-- A focus on community law enforcement work, rather than traffic enforcement.25 - A focus on community relations, to build trust and relationships. - Presence at tribal and community activities.
+- A focus on community law enforcement work rather than traffic enforcement118 - A focus on community relations, to build trust and relationships - Presence at tribal and community activities

 At the same time, some communities were asking for more police presence and involvement.
 One community at the southern end of the reservation, Arlee, had been experiencing vandalism and other crimes by juveniles, including a bank robbery.
-Its residents were asking that individual officers be responsible for specific geographical areas, rather than "running from community to community."
-Some tribal members even suggested that officers live in the specific communities they policed.
-At an Arlee community meeting in August 1997, the community learned that it would get a resident officernot by departmental design but by the fortuitous relocation of a new officer.
-This officer had retired from a police department in another State, owned land in Arlee, and had just been hired by the Salish and Kootenai department.
+Its residents were asking for individual officers to be responsible for specific areas, rather than "running from community to community."
+Some tribal members even suggested that officers should live in the specific communities they policed.
+At an Arlee community meeting in August 1997, the community learned that it would get a resident officer-not by departmental design but by the fortuitous relocation of a new officer.
+This officer had retired from a police department in another state, owned land in Arlee, and had just been hired by the Flathead department.
 At the meeting, he expressed his intention to be available to the Arlee community-in the schools, at community activities, and in the neighborhood crime watch group.
 He also challenged a Lake County deputy sheriff who attended the meeting and lived in Arlee to do the same (according to residents' private comments, however, this deputy sheriff had not been, and was not likely to be, either visible or responsive to their requests).
-Although the tribal officer could not promise to be the neighborhood patrol officer (the police department had said it could not give any community its own officer), he did take the initiative to commit himself to an ongoing relationship with his community, one that would take him beyond his working hours to bring the presence of a concerned police officer into the neighborhood.
-We found it notable that a police officer, especially a new one, felt free to make this commitment; he was stepping outside the bounds of Confederated Tribes police practice but must have felt that his chief would support him.
+While the Flathead officer could not promise to be the neighborhood patrol officer (the police department had at various times said it could not give any community its own officer), he did take the initiative to commit himself to an ongoing relationship with his community, one that would take him beyond his working hours to bring the presence of a concerned police officer into the neighborhood.
+We found it notable that a police